Camps in Finland and Estonia

 We in the Finnish-Estonian Multidistrict wish you warmly welcome to Finland/Estonia and to our camps.

-Here are videos that show examples of our camps.
+Here are videos that show examples of some of our camps from previous years.
 Enjoy !